rtdgreg/TWI_GPS/README.md

 NMEAmode.NMEAfull - includes everything, option 3.

-By default the library delivers option 2, the visible text characters, but client code can change this with the code:-
+By default the library delivers option 1, the core body of the message, but client code can change this with the code:-

 void TWI_GPS::ModeSet(NMEAbody); to omit the redundant wrapper characters.

+At first sight the user programmer might expect the default form to be the full visible text, including the dollar, star and checksum, but excluding the carriage control characters.
+The body form was chosen as a slight incentive to adopt the bare body because this library has already done the work of validating the outer wrapper.
+The wrapper's job is done.
+The client is encouraged to accept that and leave the parsing task to analysing the real message content.

 That deals with the core functionality of this library.
 There are, however a few incidental methods to deal with the general housekeeping.
 We have:-